GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

   - sudo mkdir ssl
 - Creating a directory for storing links to config files
   - sudo mkdir configs
+- Creating a directory for storing links to log files
+  - sudo mkdir logs

 - Changing the ownership and permissions
   - Change the ownership